 Working With Lists

-In the lessons, Working with Vectors and Working with Matrices, you learned that vectors and matrices can only hold a single data type.
-As you proceed with your data analysis journey, you will realize this is a significant limitation, since many data sets include columns with different data types.
-Thankfully, there’s an answer for this in R: lists.
+As you proceed with your data analysis journey, you will realize that working with vectors and matrices is a significant limitation, since many data sets include columns with different data types.
+Thankfully, there’s an answer for this: lists in R.

 In this lesson, you will learn how to work with data stored in lists, which can contain multiple types of objects.
 The objects may consist of different data structures, including single data elements, vectors, and matrices.
 Storing objects in lists allows us to make use of some powerful R features for performing the same operation on each object in your list, which can help you avoid having to perform that repetition manually.